ajwdewit/pcse/doc/reference_guide.rst

     >>> print(p)
     YAMLCropDataProvider - crop and variety not set: no activate crop parameter set!

-Finally, it is possible to pull data from your fork of my github repository by specifying the URL to that repository::
+Finally, it is possible to pull data from your fork of my GitHub repository by specifying the URL to that repository::

     >>> p = YAMLCropDataProvider(repository="https://raw.githubusercontent.com/<your_account>/WOFOST_crop_parameters/master/")

 Note that this URL should point to the location where the raw files can be found.
-In case of github, these URLs start with `https://raw.githubusercontent`, for other systems (e.g. gitlab) check the manual.
+In case of GitHub, these URLs start with `https://raw.githubusercontent`, for other systems (e.g. gitlab) check the manual.

 To increase performance of loading parameters, the YAMLCropDataProvider will create a